lyhistory/lyhistory.github.io/docs/vuepress/docs/software/network.md

 While not a Layer 3 protocol, it’s worth mentioning DNS while we’re talking about IP addressing.
 Among other things, the Domain Name System (DNS) translates IP addresses into human-readable names, such as www.redhat.com.
 DNS problems are extremely common, and they are sometimes opaque to troubleshoot.
 Plenty of books and online guides have been written on DNS, but we’ll focus on the basics here.
 A telltale sign of DNS trouble is the ability to connect to a remote host by IP address but not its hostname.
 Performing a quick nslookup on the hostname can tell us quite a bit.
 Taking a look at the /etc/hosts file, we can see an override that someone must have carelessly added.
 Host file override issues are extremely common, especially if you work with application developers who often need to make these overrides to test their code during development

-### Layer 4: The transport layer
+### 1.4 Layer 4: The transport layer

 The transport layer consists of the TCP and UDP protocols, with TCP being a connection-oriented protocol and UDP being connectionless.

+TCP:
+TCP achieves reliability in two ways.
+First, it orders packets by numbering them.
+Second, it error-checks by having the recipient send a response back to the sender saying that it has received the message.
+If the sender doesn’t get a correct response, it can resend the packets to ensure the recipient receives them correctly.

+UDP:
+The sender doesn’t wait to make sure the recipient received the packet—it just continues sending the next packets.
+If the recipient misses a few UDP packets here and there, they are just lost—the sender won’t resend them.
+UDP is used when speed is desirable and error correction isn’t necessary.
+For example, UDP is frequently used for live broadcasts and online games.

 Applications listen on sockets, which consist of an IP address and a port.
 Traffic destined to an IP address on a specific port will be directed to the listening application by the kernel.
-A full discussion of these protocols is beyond the scope of this article, so we’ll focus on how to troubleshoot connectivity issues at these layers.
 1.  localhost
 The result can be useful if you can’t connect to a particular service on the machine, such as a web or SSH server.
 Another common issue occurs when a daemon or service won’t start because of something else listening on a port.
 The ss command is invaluable for performing these types of actions: